-- (a) Application for public funds approval shall be made at the time of application under Rule 2200.
-An independent school that has already obtained independent school approval from the Board may at any time submit an application for public tuition approval to the Secretary. - (b) Application for special education funding approval shall be submitted in writing to the Secretary in accordance with the format prescribed by the Secretary. - (c) The procedures for public tuition approval shall be the same as those for approval in accordance with SBE Rule 2223.
+- (a) Application for public funds approval shall be made at the time of application under SBE Rule 2223 et seq.
+An independent school that has already obtained independent school approval from the Board may at any time submit an application for public tuition approval to the Secretary. - (b) Application for special education funding approval shall be submitted in writing to the Secretary in accordance with the format prescribed by the Secretary. - (c) The procedures for public tuition approval shall be the same as those for approval in accordance with SBE Rule 2223 et seq.
 To the extent possible, these procedures shall occur simultaneously.
 2229.7 Notification.

-After receiving approval for public tuition, an independent school shall notify the Secretary within a reasonable time of any significant changes to its special education program, professional staff, governance, financial capacity, or facilities.
+After receiving approval for public tuition, an approved independent school shall notify the Secretary within a reasonable time of any significant changes to its special education program, professional staff, governance, financial capacity, or facilities.
 The Secretary may, upon such notification, gather additional information from the school, including by means of a site visit.
 As a result, the Secretary may return to the Board for a change in the school's approval for public tuition purposes.
-If the Secretary petitions the Board for a change to an independent school's approval for public tuition purposes, the Council of Independent Schools and the subject independent school shall be notified and have an opportunity to be heard by the Board.
-If the school disagrees with the proposed change to its approval for public tuition purposes, the Board shall hear the matter in accordance with the requirements of SBE Rule 1230, et seq.
+If the Secretary petitions the Board under Rule 2223.8 for a change to a school's approval status, the Council of Independent Schools and the subject independent school shall be notified and have an opportunity to be heard by the Board.
+If the school disagrees with the proposed change to its approval status, the Board shall hear the matter in accordance with the requirements of SBE Rule 1230, et seq.